EHRI/ehri-editions-theme/README.md

 Then run:

-    ./node_modules/.bin/gulp dist
+    ./node_modules/.bin/grunt build

-Or to regenerate CSS and JS via developing use the default gulp task:
+Or to regenerate CSS and JS via developing use the default grunt task:

-    ./node_modules/.bin/gulp
+    ./node_modules/.bin/grunt